 Pennsylvania Primary Care Loan Repayment Program

 If you are willing to work in underserved areas in Pennsylvania as a dentist or physician, then you may receive between $30,000 and $100,000 that you can put towards your student loan debt.
 However, be mindful that the Pennsylvania Primary Care Loan Repayment Program requires a two-year service commitment.

 If you don’t reside in Pennsylvania, see whether you qualify for a different loan repayment program through the National Health Service Corps.

 North Dakota Science, Technology, Engineering, and Mathematics (STEM) Student Loan Grant

 This grant is available for anyone in North Dakota who is working in a STEM-related career.
 Keep in mind that plenty of states offer similar programs, so be sure to investigate options for where you live.

-Check out other places to find money for college
+More: Check out other ways to find money for college !